 and the role of the wind begins in my cheek?

-What’s gotten into me, that I consider my two tears
+What’s gotten into me that I count my two tears

 sollozo tierra y cuelgo el horizonte?